hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_dog_s_nose_4c09a649-ac2d-4ac1-9680-917b0cf2bcbe-0_0.content.md

 - [Dog Friendly](#)

 ## Contact Us
 Have a question or want to share your favorite dog-friendly cafe?
-Contact us at [email protected] or follow us on Instagram @dogcafesociety.
+Contact us at me@pavolhejny.com or follow us on Instagram @dogcafesociety.

 Thank you for visiting our website and we hope you find the perfect cafe for you and your furry friend!